-Question from Gordon H.: I have a very simple question for you Rick: Is it legal to sell free software?
+Question from Gordon H.: I have a very simple question for you, Rick: Is it legal to sell free software?

 I’m asking because I just bought a DVD off of eBay that’s packed with tons of software programs for troubleshooting and maintaining a PC, but I have just found out that ALL of it is freeware that’s distributed under the GNU GPL License.

 Thanks in advance for your answer as I have come to trust your judgement in such matters.

-Bottom line: As long as every program on the DVD you purchased is distributed under the GNU GPL license (which you stated is the case), the seller sold them to you.
+Bottom line: As long as every program on the DVD you purchased is distributed under the GNU GPL license (which you stated is the case), the seller was within his legal rights to sell them to you.

 Of course there is always the question of whether it’s “moral” to do so (some people agree with you that it isn’t), but it is completely legal.

 Personally, I don’t believe it’s immoral at all to “sell” free software the way the seller you purchased your DVD from is doing it.